-In general, we believe we will experience increased demand for our products and services as global economic conditions continue to slowly improve.
+In general, we believe we will experience increased demand for our products and services as global economic conditions continue to improve.
 We believe that our products and services appeal to those who seek increased financial freedom.
 If we experience a prolonged decline in demand for our products and services, it could have a material adverse effect on our future operating results.

 Historically, we have funded our working capital and capital expenditures using cash and cash equivalents on hand.
-However, given our relatively modest operating cash flows during the past two years combined, we have needed to manage our cash position to ensure the future viability of our business.
+However, given our relatively modest operating cash flows during the past two years combined, it has been necessary for us to manage our cash position to ensure the future viability of our business.
 Our cash flows are subject to a number of risks and uncertainties, including, but not limited to, earnings, seasonality, and fluctuations in foreign currency exchange rates.
-Based upon current and anticipated levels of operations, we believe cash and cash equivalents on hand will be sufficient to fund our expected financial obligations and anticipated liquidity requirements.
-During 2014, in the U.S., we entered into agreements with third-party financing companies that provide our customers with financing options not previously available to them for the purchase of our products and services.
-This new source of funds for our customers had a positive impact on both our revenue and operating cash flows and we expect it to continue to have a positive impact on our business going forward.
+We have taken steps to ensure our expenses are in line with our projected cash sales and liquidity requirements for the remainder of 2018 and based upon current and anticipated levels of operations, we believe cash and cash equivalents on hand will be sufficient to fund our expected financial obligations and anticipated liquidity requirements for the rest of 2018.